What is a Decision Tree?

 1. Categorical variable decision tree

 A categorical variable decision tree includes categorical target variables that are divided into categories.
-For example, the categories can be yes or no. The categories mean that every stage of the decision process falls into one of the categories, and there are no in-betweens.
+For example, the categories can be yes or no. The categories mean that every stage of the decision process falls into one category, and there are no in-betweens.

 2. Continuous variable decision tree